 Historic Resources Policy 1.
 Encourage and promote the voluntary protection and preservation of scenic, historic, cultural, architectural, and archaeological resources.
 Historic Resources Policy 1, Strategy 2.
 Support the preservation of resources with local, state, or national significance.
+Historic

-Historic Resources Policy 2.
+Resources Policy 2.
 The County should support projects that consider and mitigate the impacts of development projects on historic and cultural resources during the rezoning, special use, and capital project planning processes.
 Historic Resources Policy 2, Strategy 1.
 Development applications and staff reports should identify historic and cultural resources in proximity to proposed rezoning, special use, or capital project, and evaluate the impacts of the project on the resources in question.
 Historic Resource Policy 3.
 Integrate historic and cultural preservation goals with economic development, tourism, capital facility, and public safety goals.
 Historic Resources Policy 4.
 Enhance public understanding and appreciation of the unique nature of Spotsylvania County's historic history, culture and character.
 Historic Resources Policy 4, Strategy 4.
-Develop additional heritage tourism trails to promote new historic tourism ventures that capitalize on Spotsylvania history, including such topics as mill sites, gold mines, churches, etc. A search of the Virginia Cultural Resources Information System (V-CRIS) system notes no significant architectural or archaeological resources associated with Center B. The archaeological survey identified and documented a number of Native American Lithic sites and an archaeological historic site type.
-Archaeological findings in this area were recommended not eligible for Virginia Landmarks Register or National Register of Historic Places worthy due to resources lacking sufficient context for further interpretation and resources found unlikely to yield significant information on Native American lifeways in the region.
-For the one historic resource site type documented (a whiteware fragment), the artifact location was deemed to lack sufficient context for further interpretation and is unlikely to yield significant information on the historic occupation of the region.
-No architectural resources were identified within the limit of Center B. The Virginia Department of Historic Resources reviewed the archaeological and architectural studies provided for the proposal and concur with the findings and recommendations.
+Develop additional heritage tourism trails to promote new historic tourism ventures that capitalize on Spotsylvania history, including such topics as mill sites, gold mines, churches, etc. A search of the Virginia Cultural Resources Information System (V-CRIS) system notes no significant architectural or archaeological resources associated with Center C. The archaeological survey identified and documented a number of Native American Lithic sites, possible domestic structure 19th century foundation ruins, and a gold prospecting or mine site.
+Archaeological findings in this area were recommended not eligible for Virginia Landmarks Register or National Register of Historic Places worthy due to prior site disturbances, resources lacking sufficient context for further interpretation and resources found unlikely to yield significant information on Native American lifeways in the region.
+The Virginia Department of Historic Resources reviewed the archaeological and architectural studies provided for the proposal and concur with the findings and recommendations.
 Overall there are no adverse impacts to significant historic resources that are expected to result from this project.